alonmoses/Advanced-ML-Final-Project/README.md

         * The lr option is not available for execution via the google collab but only for option 1.
     - BUT-FIT RumorEval paper- https://drive.google.com/file/d/15UrcGrhVerWBOcDvmQMNnMGhEtHLwEG2/view?usp=sharing

+For each task we chose to present the best RoBERTa model + relevant features in the final noteboks shared above.
+To review the other combinations please refer to the `run_models/<chosen combination>` directory.
 ## Results-
 - The flow prints to the terminal the loss, accuracy, and F1 score for each epoch.
 - At the end of the execution `plots/` directory will include 3 plots of the loss, accuracy, and F1 progress with respect to the epoch number.